LeonNilsSch/Github-Config-Guide/README.md

 ## MY README.File FOR MY GIT CONFIGURATION

-Navigiere in dein Home Directory:
+Navigate to your Home directory:

 	cd ~

-Erstelle 2 Shell Scripts, eine für Work und eine für Private Repos:
+Create 2 shell scripts, one for Work and one for Private Repos:

 	touch switch_to_work.sh